apaz-cli/apaz-cli.github.io/blog/Thoughts_About_LLMs_Data_and_Optimization.md

 # Disclaimers

 I'm not writing this for you, necessarily.
 I mean, I am.
 There's a reason you're reading this.
 But mostly I'm writing this for me.
 I am attempting to think from first principles, and organize my thoughts.
+I'm setting up for the next article I want to write, and dumping some research ideas.

 You may disagree with me over matters of opinion, or of framing, or of fact.
 Please shout your disagreements at me.
 You will have disagreements.
 And, in the words of Zach de la Rocha, if ignorance is bliss, then knock the smile off my face.
 Raising wrong opinions and getting publicly corrected will lead me, and perhaps others, to understanding, faster than saying nothing at all.